austindoeswork/S2017-UPE-AI/README.md

 Note that this server uses MySQL as its database, make sure mysql-server is installed.
 Additionally, the current implementation requires that there exists an aicomp database with a single table called "users".
 The following command was used to create the database.
 On my machine I use the username root with no password, although you will need to change the internals of main.go if your MySQL creds are different.

+(Coming soon: bash script that will create new DB, or server automatically creates MySQL db on startup)

 ```
 CREATE TABLE users(
     id INT NOT NULL AUTO_INCREMENT PRIMARY KEY,